LinkedInLearning/devsecops-in-action-securing-and-governing-multi-cloud-infrastructures-5989260/README.md

 # lildevsecops
-DevSecOps in Action Securing and Governing Multi-Cloud Infrastructures
+DevSecOps in Action: Securing and Governing Multi-Cloud Infrastructures